How the Bible and Evolution Conflict

 An Analysis of the Tension Between Two Worldviews

-The tension between evolution and creation is philosophical not scientific.
+The tension between evolution and creation is more philosophical than scientific.
 Here are some points:

 - Creationism and evolutionism begin from two radically different points.
 Creation: In the beginning there was God.
 Evolution: In the beginning there was random chance.